 - 1. All apprentices will serve a probationary period. - 2.
-Apprentices in all occupations will serve a probationary period not less than 1800 hours of on-the-job learning (OJL) or one-year, whichever is shorter.
-During the probationary period either the apprentice or the Eastern Atlantic States Carpenters Technical College may terminate the Apprenticeship Agreement, without stated cause, by notifying the other party in writing.
+Apprentices in all occupations will serve a probationary period not less than 1750 hours of on-the-job learning (OJL) or one-year, whichever is shorter.
+During the probationary period either the apprentice or the Eastern Atlantic States Carpenters Technical Centers may terminate the Apprenticeship Agreement, without stated cause, by notifying the other party in writing.
 The records for each probationary apprentice will be reviewed prior to the end of the probationary period.
 Records may consist of periodic reports regarding progression made in both the OJL and related instruction, and any disciplinary action taken during the probationary period.
 Any probationary apprentice evaluated as satisfactory after a review of the probationary period will be given full credit for the probationary period and continue in the program.
-After the probationary period the Apprenticeship Agreement may be canceled at the request of the apprentice or may be suspended or canceled by the Eastern Atlantic States Carpenters Technical College for reasonable cause after documented due notice to the apprentice and a reasonable opportunity for corrective action.
-In such cases, the Eastern Atlantic States Carpenters Technical College will provide written notice to the apprentice and to the Registration Agency of the final action taken.
+After the probationary period the Apprenticeship Agreement may be canceled at the request of the apprentice or may be suspended or canceled by the Eastern Atlantic States Carpenters Technical Centers for reasonable cause after documented due notice to the apprentice and a reasonable opportunity for corrective action.
+In such cases, the Eastern Atlantic States Carpenters Technical Centers will provide written notice to the apprentice and to the Registration Agency of the final action taken.

-WHEREAS, The Eastern Atlantic States Carpenters Technical College (hereinafter "Fund") and the undersigned participant student in that Fund (hereinafter "Apprentice") understand and agree that the Fund will expend significant sums of money for the training of the Apprentice in the specialized skills necessary for employment in the Carpentry Industry as defined herein; and as outlined below, the total Scholarship Loan made to the Apprentice by the Committee for all years of training as more fully described herein; and
+WHEREAS, The Eastern Atlantic States Carpenters Technical Centers (hereinafter "Fund") and the undersigned participant student in that Fund (hereinafter "Apprentice") understand and agree that the Fund will expend significant sums of money for the training of the Apprentice in the specialized skills necessary for employment in the Carpentry Industry as defined herein; and